jbryer/IS606Spring2016/README.md

 > This is an open source textbook and can be downloaded in PDF format [here](https://github.com/jbryer/IS606Spring2016/blob/master/Textbook/os3.pdf?raw=true), from the [OpenIntro](http://www.openintro.org/stat/textbook.php) website, or a printed copy can be ordered from [Amazon](https://www.openintro.org/redirect.php?go=amazon_os3&referrer=/stat/textbook.php).

-Kruschke, J.K.
-(2014). *Doing Bayesian Data Analysis, Second Edition: A Tutorial with R, JAGS, and Stan (2nd Ed)*.
-London: Academic Press.
+Navarro, D. (2015, version 0.5). *Learning Statistics with R*

-> This book can be purchased from [Amazon](http://www.amazon.com/Doing-Bayesian-Data-Analysis-Second/dp/0124058884/ref=sr_1_1?ie=UTF8&qid=1436794516&sr=8-1&keywords=doing+bayesian+data+analysis&pebp=1436794519444&perid=1CYGPQC4K9QKW7FPDGNP), but also check out the [author's webiste (doingbayesiandataanalysis.blogspot.com/)](http://doingbayesiandataanalysis.blogspot.com/) for additional resources.
+> This is free textbook that supplements a lot of the material covered in Diez and Barr.
+We will use the chapter on Bayesian analysis.
+You can download a [PDF version](https://github.com/jbryer/IS606Spring2016/blob/master/Textbook/lsr-0.5.pdf?raw=true), or buy a print copy from Lulu through the [author's website](http://health.adelaide.edu.au/psychology/ccs/teaching/lsr/).

 #### Recommended